becc-mu/Web-Development-projects/JavaScript-projects/lodash/Implementation.md

 ## Ideate

 - 1: Create dropWhile object with arguments: array, predicate function.
-- 2: create a method called pred that returns if negated predicate i.e. !predicate(element, index, array).
+- 2: Create a method called pred that returns if negated predicate i.e. !predicate(element, index, array).
-- 3: Create a variable dropNumber that uses findIndex and truthy falue of pred i.e. predicate truthy value.
+- 3: Create a variable dropNumber that uses findIndex and truthy value of pred i.e. predicate truthy value.
 - 4: Create droppedArray variable and sets its value to return value of this.drop() with its arguments as array, dropNumber.
 - 5: Finally return droppedArray.

+# Implement \_.chunk()

+## Ideate

+- 1: Add chunk() method to the loadash object with arguments: array, size.
+- 2: If size not specified return size as 1.
+- 3: Create an empty array arrayChunks that will contain all of the generated array chunks and a variable called arrayChunk.
+- 4: Create new variable called count and set value to size.
+- 3: Loop through array using for loop.
+The iterator should count in size.
+Use array.slice to create equal length of arrays with specified numbers as size.
+This should retrun arrayChunk in same order as original array.
+- 4: Use array.push to add arrayChunk to arrayChunks array.
+- 5: Increment slice end counter by size before the end of the loop.